CELMA-project/CELMA/celmaCurMom/README.md

 * 5.0-CELMACurMomVisc - As 4.0, but added proper viscosity terms
 * 6.0-CELMAHoleOldVisc - As 4.0, but boundary conditions are so that there is a "hole" in the sheath where the velocity is 0
+* B4.1-CELMACurMomWParamsConstVisc - As 4.1, but using the simple Boussinesq
+  approximation
 * common - python post processing and own implementations to BOUT++